 Before you can actually play the role of a hero, you need to do your homework and know about your cat.
-Whenever we wonder what is a tabby cat, many things come gushing into our minds including thoughts such as “alley cats” and what not.
-The presence of tabby cats is so ubiquitous that they are often mistaken for a separate breed and are often related with stinky dumpsters with tattered ear and long stripes on their backs.
+Whenever we wonder what is a tabby cat, many things come gushing into our minds including thoughts such as “alley cats” and whatnot.
+The presence of tabby cats is so ubiquitous that they are often mistaken for a separate breed and are often related to stinky dumpsters with tattered ears and long stripes on their backs.
 Many breeds accept tabby cats into their pedigree including-

 Tabby cats are named after the pattern of their coat and there are four most common variations of these patterns-

-1. Mackerel(aka striped) – this is the most common variation of tabby cats and is demarcated by thin narrow striped running down their backs vertically and somewhat parallel positions.
+- Mackerel(aka striped) – this is the most common variation of tabby cats and is demarcated by thin narrow stripes running down their backs vertically and somewhat parallel positions.
 These types of tabby cats are also known as Tiger cats because of the similarities in the pattern of their coats.
 Mackerel derives its name from this very fact too.

-2. Spotted- okay, guess with me.
+- Spotted- Okay, guess with me.
 What could SPOTTED mean possibly?
 Yup.
 That’s right.
-It simply means having spots on the body – of various size and shapes.
-Spotted tabbies have spots running all along their backs which often seems to be mackerel pattern in a somewhat broken fashion.
-They have distinctive “M” marked over their head and spot’s row is fondly known as vest button.
+It simply means having spots on the body – of various sizes and shapes.
+Spotted tabbies have spots running all along their backs which often seems to be mackerel patterns in a somewhat broken fashion.
+They have a distinctive “M” marked over their head and the spot’s row is fondly known as the vest button.
 The tail and legs are usually covered with a fine line of spots.

-3. Ticked- Well, do you remember that one time when you saw a cute, playful cat with shiny orange fur and wondered which breed it belonged to and your friend surprised you by telling that it were a tabby and questioned you belief of What is a tabby cat?
-Yup, tabbies can also have shiny plane backs and these are often categorized under the ticked type.
-Simalis and Abyssinians belong to this category.
-Ticked type tabby cats do not usually striped marking pattern but their face and agouti hair show alternate bands of light and dark color which prove that they are no less of a tabby cat breed.
+- Ticked– Well, do you remember that one time when you saw a cute, playful cat with shiny orange fur and wondered which breed it belonged to, and your friend surprised you by telling you that it was a tabby and questioned your belief of What is a tabby cat?
+Yup, tabbies can also have shiny plane backs and these are often categorized under the ticket type.
+Smilies and Abyssinians belong to this category.
+Ticked type tabby cats do not usually stripe marking pattern but their face and agouti hair show alternate bands of light and dark color which prove that they are no less of a tabby cat breed.

 Life Span of Tabby Cats

 An average tabby cat lives for about 15 years while an outdoor cat can Barely survive for 3-4 years.
-So if your cat has an equivalent human age of 21 when she’s 3, 40 when she’s 8 and 70 when she’s 14 years old.
-The oldest cat of the world was Puss, who died in 1939, just a day after her 36th birthday.
+So if your cat has an equivalent human age of 21 when she’s 3, 40 when she’s 8, and 70 when she’s 14 years old.
+The oldest cat in the world was Puss, who died in 1939, just a day after her 36th birthday.